logo

 Dr. Raj Reddy, who is the first Asian to receive the Turing Award (1994), is considered as father of AI in India.
 He initiated robotics and speech recognition work, such as the groundbreaking Hearsay I system.
 He co-founded Carnegie Mellon University's Robotics Institute and afterwards was instrumental in the establishment of IIIT Hyderabad, promoting AI research in India.
 His vision focused on applying AI to handle real-world issues in developing nations.

-4. Canada — Yoshua Bengio
+4. Father of AI in the Canada — Yoshua Bengio

 "It’s very challenging psychologically to realize that... what you’ve been building may be a bomb that’s going to kill everyone."